Advertise with us

 For greenery, Riverside Park is a real haven.
 The only state park situated on Manhattan Island, this 28-acre multi-level park rises 69 feet above the Hudson River.
 Keep going, just past the George Washington Bridge, to the very top of the island, and you will discover Fort Tyron Park, which houses the Metropolitan Museum of Art's medieval art collection in the Cloisters.

-A full 24% of the Bronx’s 42 square miles is parkland.
-Van Cortlandt Park covers nearly two square miles and has boating, horseback riding, cricket, golf, picnicking, and tennis as well as the country’s oldest municipal golf course, built in 1895.
-Also in the Bronx is Pelham Bay Park whose 2,700 acres include a beach, cycling, boats, fishing, horses, picnicking, and tennis.
+A full 24% of the Bronx's 42 square miles is parkland.
+Van Cortlandt Park covers nearly two square miles and has boating, horseback riding, cricket, golf, picnicking, and tennis as well as the country's oldest municipal golf course, built in 1895.
+Also in the Bronx is Pelham Bay Park whose 2,700 acres include Orchard Beach, cycling, boats, fishing, horses, picnicking, and tennis.

-Also in Queens is Flushing Meadow-Corona Park's 1,255 acres.
-This vast park has been the site of two World's Fairs (1939 and 1964), is home to the Unisphere, the Queens Museum of Art, the New York Hall of Science, Shea Stadium (home of the New York Mets), the Queens Theatre in the Park, the USTA National Tennis Center (home of the U.S. Open Tennis Championships), the Queens Zoo, and the Queens Botanical Garden, not to mention that is also has meadows, lakes, and athletic fields.
+In Queens, Flushing Meadow-Corona Park encompasses 1,255 acres.
+This vast park has been the site of two World's Fairs (1939 and 1964), is home to the Unisphere, the Queens Museum of Art, the New York Hall of Science, Citi Field (home of the New York Mets), the Queens Theatre in the Park, the USTA National Tennis Center (home of the U.S. Open Tennis Championships), the Queens Zoo, and the Queens Botanical Garden.

 In Staten Island, Blue Heron Park and Nature Center is a 147-acre park that is a habitat of the blue heron and that includes hiking trails and picnic areas as well as Clay Pit Ponds State Park Preserve, which has hiking trails and bridle paths that run through 260-plus acres of bogs, ponds, sand barrens, woodlands, and spring-fed streams.
 Also on Staten Island is The Greenbelt, a 2,800-acres nature preserve that includes High Rock Park and the William T. Davis Wildlife Refuge.